tinnvec/stonebot/index.md

 ## quest

 Lists community members with the Hearhtstone Play a Friend (aka 80g) quest.
+(Usable only in servers)

 Quests are removed (expire) after 24 hours or if you leave the discord server.
 Responses from this command will be removed automatically after 10 minutes.